ronwellman/bare_min_c/README.md

 	1. HashTable (Incomplete)

 ## Documents
 I have decided to use Latex for writing this document.
-I'll probably end up regretting this down the road but for not, it stays.
+I'll probably end up regretting this down the road but for now, it stays.

 ### Template
 I have downloaded a book template from: [Latex Templates](latextemplates.com/cat/books).
 I'll probably modify it slightly but wanted to get some of the hard stuff out of the way early on.